Tips and advice on why taking out travel insurance is crucial when you book your holiday – whether it's a domestic break

 Travel insurance is perhaps the most important thing you take on holiday and even more so when it’s not just you that’s travelling!
 As well as protecting you against any pregnancy-related eventualities, knowing you have the right travel insurance will offer you the peace of mind you need to relax and enjoy your break.
 If you’re buying a new policy, you bought your policy before you knew you were pregnant or have an annual policy, you’ll need to check that you are covered, it’s essential you contact the provider to discuss this.

-Here are the main things ABTA recommends you watch out for:
+Here are the main things ABTA suggests you watch out for:

 If you are over 65 insurance premiums can increase substantially.
 This is frustrating for an increasingly active population who still want to travel, regardless of their age.

 ABTA’s own research has found that the over 65s are one of the age groups most likely to travel uninsured.
 The reason why premiums rise is that once you are over 60 you are much more likely to claim than those aged under 60 and the amounts claimed rise significantly.